atruskie/round-date/README.md

 If `startDate` is not defined, rounding is aligned to midnight of `date` in the current local timezone.
 If `startDate` is provided, rounding is instead relatively aligned to the supplied `startDate`.

-Specify `startDate` is necessary when the current local timezone of the environment does not match the timezone the calculations are for.
+Specifying `startDate` is necessary when the current local timezone of the environment does not match the timezone the calculations are for.

 # Install